 Star Wars: The Mandalorian cast

 Star Wars: The Mandalorian plot

+Unfortunately, the Celebration panel did little to clue us in to the overall Star Wars: The Mandalorian plot.
 In the absence of a crack team of Bothan spies, Star Wars: The Mandalorian creator/showrunner Jon Favreau’s Instagram feed has so far proved the most important source of information about the new series.
 The above opening crawl-style post establishes the key facts...

-The story will focus on a masked “lone gunfighter” who – like famous bounty hunters Boba Fett and his dad, Jango Fett – chooses to wear the iconic battle armor of the Mandalorians.
+The Star Wars: The Mandalorian story will focus on a masked “lone gunfighter” who – like famous bounty hunters Boba Fett and his dad, Jango Fett – chooses to wear the iconic battle armor of the Mandalorians.
 In Star Wars canon, it’s the look that inspired the armor of the original Clone Troopers in Attack of the Clones, the DNA of which can be seen in all the subsequent Republic/Imperial Trooper suits.